7 Signs You Haven't Dealt With Past Trust Issues & It's Affecting Your Relationship

 If you feel like you completely shut down or close up when big issues come up — like talking about the future — you may be struggling with trust issues.
 "Even if you don't know why you clammed up (again the subconscious can be hard to read), it's a sign that you are protecting yourself from something," Nora Dekeyser, matchmaker and dating coach at Three Day Rule, tells Bustle.
 "Try to link that to something that hurt you in the past and perhaps relate it to how you're feeling now, triggered.
 Work on that pain separately, and realize that this pain isn't the same in this new relationship.
 And, of course, talk to your partner about it — communication can help you both work together to keep triggers from coming up again."
 Make sure to try to tell your partner what you're going through so they can help you.

 Many people with trust issues struggle to get close to someone else.
 "Have you ever pushed someone away that you actually really like?"
-Dekeyser says "Why did you do that?
+Dekeyser says to Bustle.
+"Why did you do that?
 Because you're afraid of getting hurt like last time.
 It's a lot easier to be in a relationship at arm's length because then you can't get hurt!
 But also... then you can't connect with the person either, which in the end will hurt you."
+If you notice that, despite yourself, you do things that make your partner feel unloved, uncared for, or like you're not interested, it could be your trust issues bubbling to the surface.

 A classic manifestation of trust issues is snooping on your partner.
 "Are you constantly feeling like your partner may be cheating on you?"
-Hartstein says.
-"Do you break into their email or read their texts?
+Hartstein says to Bustle "Do you break into their email or read their texts?
 Are you treating them with a level of suspicion that they probably don’t really deserve?
 If so, it’s likely that you’ve got past trust issues that are impacting your relationship."
 Try to give your partner the benefit of the doubt, especially if they've given you no real reason to be suspicious.
+The instinct to snoop may be more about what's going on in your head than your partner's behavior.

-Some people with trust issues are just waiting for the relationship go wrong, because you think it's the only way that relationships can go.
+Some people with trust issues are just waiting for the relationship go wrong, because they think it's the only way that relationships can go.
 Trombetti tells Bustle that if you start to think that everyone lies or cheats eventually — and that it's just a part of dating — you may have unresolved trust issues to deal with.
+Sure, most relationships do end — statistically, that's just a fact.
+But many of them end mutually and some of them do turn into happy, life-long partnerships.
+If you assume that things are going to go terribly wrong or that people are bound to treat each other badly, it may be time to reevaluate how you look at relationships more generally.

 A major sign of trust issues that you haven't dealt with is when you're aware your behavior is irrational — the snooping, the panicking — but even with that awareness you can't stop it.
 "You are sick to your stomach that you have this compulsion, but you never saw what happened in the last relationship coming," Trombetti says.
 So even though you know it's not the right thing to do, you can't stop yourself.
 It's easy to feel out of control.